Near-existence of bigeodesics in dynamical exponential last passage percolation: Outline of the proof

+Thus, the required estimate \eqref{eq:2} can be interpreted as a version of geodesic coalescence that holds for dynamical LPP right up to the subcritical time scale $n^{-1/3}$ and this is plausible as we intuitively (see Proposition \ref{prop:44}) expect geodesics between points in $L_1,L_2$ to remain stable (at the level of overlaps) until the threshold $n^{-1/3-o(1)}$.

-Similarly, if one replaces the usage of \eqref{eq:546} in the proof of Theorem \ref{thm:3} by \eqref{eq:575}, then one would obtain that $\dim \scT=0$ almost surely, where $\scT$ is the set of exceptional times from Theorem \ref{thm:3}.
-This is the intuitive justification behind Conjecture \ref{conj:1}.
-Thus, it seems delicate to, even heuristically, figure out whether the set $\scT$ should a.s.\ be empty or non-empty, since the above heuristic calculation yields a first moment estimate corresponding to Hausdorff dimension $0$ while, in the setting of dynamical exponential LPP, Theorem \ref{thm:4} yields a sub-polynomial lower bound on the probability of there existing long geodesics passing through $\0$ at some time in $[0,1]$.
+The above provides the intuitive justification behind Conjecture \ref{conj:1}.
+Thus, it seems delicate to, even heuristically, figure out whether the set $\scT$ should a.s.\ be empty or non-empty, since the above heuristic calculation yields a first moment estimate corresponding to Hausdorff dimension $0$ while Theorem \ref{thm:4} yields a sub-polynomial lower bound on the probability of there existing long geodesics passing through $\0$ at some time in $[0,1]$.